CancerCompBioLab/BRAF_BSc_Thesis/README.md

 ## Datasets

 In this folder you can find the metadata for TCGA and E-MTAB-12862 cohorts (fully annotated).
-Raw counts and additional datasets are not included due its large size.
+Other metadata files necessary to build the TCGA metadata are included.
+Raw counts and additional datasets are not in the folder due its large size.

 ## Results